Swiss job market: cooling down, but labour shortages remain

 After several years of acute labour shortages, is the Swiss job market on its way towards a reprieve?
 Not quite, say analysts.

-Especially since the pandemic, the Swiss job market has been haunted by a spectre: labour shortages.
-As companies struggled to recruit, the number of open vacancies rose to a 20-year high, the unemployment rate fell to a 20-year low, and fears for future prosperity abounded.
+Especially since the Covid-19 pandemic, the Swiss job market has been haunted by a spectre – the spectre of labour shortages.
+As companies struggled to recruit new staff, the number of open vacancies rose to a 20-year high, the unemployment rate fell to a 20-year low, and fears for future prosperity abounded.

 Is the trend shifting?
 Figures published this week by the Adecco HR group and the University of Zurich confirm that it’s at least turning slightly: from the first to the second quarters of 2024, the number of unfilled vacancies fell by 8%, they write; year-on-year, the drop was 11%.